 Metal Trim: How to Remove From Washable Clothes

 To remove the stains from a washable garment, turn the garment inside out and hold under a cold water faucet to flush the stained area.
 This should force the metallic particles out of the fibers; then wash as recommended on the care label.

 Check the stained area after washing.
 If a stain remains, prepare a solution of all-fabric or oxygen bleach and cool water (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite).
 Follow product directions on how much to use per gallon of water.
 This is safe to use on both white and colored clothes and on all fabrics except silk, wool, and leather.
 Completely submerge the garment and allow the stain to soak for at least four hours or overnight.
 Rinse well and air dry.

 This method will not correct any previous damage to the metal trim or buttons, it will only remove the stains from fabric.
 The metal will need to be replaced or removed from the fabric and cleaned with an appropriate type of metal cleaner and then reattached.

-How to Remove Metal Trim and Jewelry Tarnish Stains from Dry Clean Only Clothes
+Both: How to Remove From Dry Clean Only Clothes

 If the garment is labeled as dry clean only, point out and identify the stain to your professional cleaner.